analyticsbyakshay/analyticsbyakshay/README.md

 ## 👨‍💻 About Me

-I have a background in **Business Administration and Computer Applications**, having completed my **BBA.CA from Savitribai Phule Pune University**.
+I have a background in **Business Administration and Computer Applications**, with a strong interest in combining **business understanding, data, and technology**.

-My career goal is to become a **Data Analyst / Business Intelligence professional** who can combine business understanding with technical and analytical skills.
+My career goal is to build a professional career in **Data Analytics and Business Intelligence**, where I can analyze data, identify patterns, communicate insights, and support better business decisions.

 I am currently preparing for my **Master of Computer Applications (MCA)** while developing practical skills in: